Building a Neural Network to Detect Ad Fraud

 These difficulties led us to build a deep neural network to learn our signals, predict the next values, and create an alert when real values observed are outside the model’s margin of error (i.e. anomalous or outlayer).
 Technically speaking, we built a service in python language and Google’s tensorflow deep learning library.

 The model is a recurrent neural network with double stacked Long Short Term Memory (LSTM) layers which predict the signals values for the next time step, in our case, we used 10 minutes time steps with a data set of our 30 days historical network traffic segmented into online ad fraud types.
 This model was inspired by Egor Korneev’s excellent medium post.

 The Data we Analyze

-The data we analyze for clients includes for instance analyzing a group of fraudulent remote servers with similar behavioral patterns, specific data centers/online services/web browsers/ geographical regions trending with fraudulent traffic whether be it on the user side (e.g. bots, DDOS attacks, VPN users etc.) or on the website side (e.g. click hijacking, force refresh etc).
-This is used for instance in our click fraud product, which prevents invalid clicks across all paid search and paid social platforms.
-For example, we’ve uncovered eight websites, all built in the same free forums platform, all copying content from different websites, all using the same site template and all operating from the same village outside São Paulo, Brazil.
+The data we analyze for clients includes, for instance, analyzing a group of fraudulent remote servers with similar behavioral patterns, specific data centers/online services/web browsers/ geographical regions trending with fraudulent traffic, whether it on the user side (e.g., bots, DDOS attacks, VPN users etc.) or on the website side (e.g., click hijacking, force refresh, etc.).
+This is used, for instance, in our click fraud and paid marketing solution, which prevents invalid clicks across all paid search and paid social platforms.
+For example, we’ve uncovered eight websites, all built in the same free forums platform, all copying content from different websites, all using the same site template, and all operating from the same village outside São Paulo, Brazil.
 What connects them together is the fact that all of them owe 98% of their traffic to three IPs only, and these three IPs are attributed to three of the other seven sites.